Internal Communication in International Companies: Succeeding

 - The local level adapts examples, reformulates if necessary, chooses the right mix of formats, and raises risks of misunderstanding.

-- The relays translate the message into daily practice.
+- The relays translate the message into daily life.
 They identify weak reactions, objections, misunderstandings, and replicable successes.

-To formalize this architecture, it is useful to start from a framework of internal communication strategy and then enrich it with rules specific to the international context.
+To formalize this architecture, it is useful to start from a framework of internal communication strategy and then enrich it with rules specific to international contexts.

 Three Possible Governance Models